Signs of Water Damage Under Kitchen Flooring

 - Lingering smells in enclosed kitchen spaces

-Persistent odors are a strong indicator that moisture has remained trapped long enough to support mold growth.
+Persistent odors are a strong indicator that moisture has remained trapped long enough to create mold risk, even if visible mold is not yet present.

 If odors are accompanied by visible staining or recurring dampness, reviewing signs of mold under kitchen floors can help determine whether mold may already be present.